mdhumphries/Basal_Ganglia_Bottleneck_simulations/README.md

-# Basal_Ganglia_Bottleneck_simulations
+# Basal ganglia bottleneck paper: simulations
- MATLAB code for the example simulations of the bottleneck paper
+ MATLAB code for the example simulations of the bottleneck paper, of the basal ganglia's control of a cortical RNN and a superior colliculus grid model